felixlopz/hubrise-test-task/content/apps/app4/en/faqs.md

   description: Frequently asked questions and their answers.
 ---

-No Frequently Asked Questions have been recorded at this time.
+No frequently asked questions are available at this time.